insomnolence/mcp-memory-server/README.md

+> **Note:** This is a personal project that is ongoing.
+>

+---

 # Enhanced MCP Memory Server 🧠

 A personal project exploring intelligent hierarchical memory management for AI systems through the Model Context Protocol (MCP).
 Features an interactive configuration wizard, domain-agnostic design, and experimental lifecycle management.
+Born out of need to have a kind of "memory" for AI agents I was using, this helps keep context and knowlege from session to session.

 ## ✨ Key Features